 16.00 – 16:45: Finbarr Brereton and Emma Fletcher-Barnes (UCD) on “Deliberating in Dublin: An examination of the structure and methodology of a deliberative mini public as a qualitative research exercise”

 16:45 – 17:30: Discussion hosted by Leonhard Lades (UCD)

 Participation: If you are interested in this topic, please get in touch with the organisers (see their emails below).
 If you would like to present your work on the topic, please share some details about your work (e.g., a title and an abstract) in an email to the organisers.

 We are also exploring opportunities to organise a special issue on the workshop’s topic.
 When sending the details of your work, please let us know if this was of interest to you.

-This will be a hybrid event and all participants (including the speakers) can join either remotely on Zoom or (preferably) in-person on the UCD campus in Dublin.
-Registration for participants will open about a month before the workshop.
+This will be a hybrid event and all participants (including the speakers) can join either remotely on Zoom or (preferably) in-person in Dublin.

-Malte Dold (Malte.Dold@pomona.edu), Mark Fabian (email@example.com), and/or Leonhard Lades (firstname.lastname@example.org).
+Malte Dold (Malte.Dold@pomona.edu), Mark Fabian (firstname.lastname@example.org), and Leonhard Lades (email@example.com).